Use the open-source free `coverlet` toolchain for .NET code coverage.

 Test Trait Tagging

-Analyzes test suites and tags each test with a standardized set of traits (e.g., positive, negative, critical-path, boundary, smoke, regression).
+Analyzes test suites in any language and tags each test with standardized traits (positive, negative, critical-path, boundary, smoke, regression, integration, performance, security).
 Use when the user wants to categorize, audit, or label tests with traits.
-Do not use for writing new tests, running tests, or migrating test frameworks.
+Works across .NET (MSTest/xUnit/NUnit/TUnit), Python (pytest), TS/JS (Jest/Vitest), Java, Go, Ruby, Rust, Swift, Kotlin, PowerShell, and C++ — auto-editing when the framework has canonical tag syntax, otherwise report-only.
+Do not use for writing new tests, running tests, or migrating frameworks.

 Workflow